rivalee/quietsignals/_posts/2025-08-10-press-a-button-to-evaporate-potable-water.md

 The [government design principles](https://www.gov.uk/guidance/government-design-principles) have been around since 2012.
 They have been hugely influential.

-They’re easy to remember and apply.
-For example, “Start with user needs”.
+They’re easy to remember and apply: for example, “Start with user needs” is the first design principle.
 They lie at the heart of more detailed guidance.

 According to [Tim Paul](https://www.timpaul.co.uk/), they were written in about two weeks by a handful of designers.
 There were no committees or workshops.

-The GDS design principles were renamed to the government design principles in 2013.
-This meant their scope was much larger – they affected more people.
+The GDS design principles were renamed to the government design principles about a year after they were published.
+This meant their scope was now much larger – they affected more people.

-When updating them in 2025, we had a responsibility to make sure a selection of people were represented in the discussion.
-We also wanted to address any concerns or questions that might arise.
+We (fine — I) initially joked about doing a pull request to update the design principles.
+But we accepted that when updating them in 2025, we had a responsibility to make sure a range of people and disciplines were represented in the discussion.
+We also wanted an opportunity to address any concerns or questions that might arise.

 ## Getting people involved

-We wanted to keep the collaboration process lightweight:
+We kept the collaboration process lightweight:

 * We recruited 12 people from different disciplines and organisations.
 * We ran two workshops only, each an hour long.

 The working group contained representative of each discipline.
 That included content, developers, research, interaction design and service design.
 We included representatives from teams focusing on Artificial Intelligence, design systems, and organisations including DEFRA, DWP and HMRC.

+I was initially worried that involving a group wouldn't result in something better.
+I am now absolutely certain that thanks to involving multiple people in this process, and going through the workshops, we ended up with something better.
+We had consensus, and we had evidence of consensus.
+We also had a group of people in different teams and departments who now had a stake in this work, and knew about what we were doing, and would be able to share it with their teams and departments.

 ## Workshop 1: what's a principle good for anyway?

-The first workshop focused on the purpose of a design principle.
+The first workshop[^2] focused on the purpose of a design principle.

 How were they used?
 What was their utility?
 What worked well, what didn't?

 We also asked users about sustainability, and what we should be covering.

 We identified and roughly prioritised things that we needed to include.

+[^2]: Another barrier was tools that can be used by people across government.
+We used Padlet, which despite our best efforts, still had some problems.
+The best tool for cross-gov collaboration remains an unsolved problem.

 <img alt="Concentric circles with core, how we do it, and guidance: long term impact, balance, and real world impact in the core" src="/assets/images/dp-workshop-themes.png">